 Kevin Jones began his law enforcement career as a Military Policeman and Correctional Sergeant in the United States Army where he served for almost 10 years.
 Upon his return to civilian life, he joined the Lexington County Detention Center in 1995 as a detention officer.
-Since then, Kevin has earned numerous awards and achievements to include graduating with the highest academic honors from the SC Criminal Justice Academy.
+Since then, Kevin has earned numerous awards and achievements to include graduating with the highest academic honors from the SC Criminal Justice Academy and completed the prestigious National Institute of Corrections Executive Excellence Program.
 He is also a very active member of his community serving on several boards/committees to include the following:

 • 1st Vice President of SC Jail Administrator’s Association